christianhans/pinboard-mark-read/README.md

 sudo systemctl start pinboard-mark-read
 ```

-Check if the application started successfully (any potential error messages will be shown here – it should say "Active: active (running)"):
+Check if the application started successfully (any potential error messages will be shown here – it should say `Active: active (running)`):

 ```
 sudo systemctl status pinboard-mark-read